awortham1/awortham1/README.md

 ### Hi 👋, I'm Andre!

 - Cybersecurity and IT Professional based in San Diego, CA
-- How to reach me: andrewortham@protonmail.com
+- How to contact me: andrewortham@protonmail.com

 ## Cybersecurity Projects: